Diophantine Geometry over Groups IX: Envelopes and Imaginaries

 Suppose that $p$ and $q$ are $m$-tuples.
 There exist some integers $s$ and $t$ and a definable multi-function:

-where each of the $R_i$'s is a new sort for one of the 3 basic imaginaries (conjugation, left, right and double cosets of cyclic groups).
+where each of the $R_i$ is the new sort for conjugacy classes of elements.
 The image of an element is uniformly bounded (and can be assumed to be of equal size), the multi-function is a class function, i.e., two elements in an equivalence class of $E(p,q)$ have the same image, and the multi-function $f$ separates between classes, i.e., the images of elements from distinct equivalence classes is distinct.
 Furthermore, if $E(p,q)$ is coefficient-free, then we can choose the definable multi-function $f$ to be coefficient-free (although then, the image of the multi-function may be of different (bounded finite) cardinalities, for different classes). \endproclaim

-\nfp Let $E(p,q)$ be a definable equivalence relation.
-To prove that $E(p,q)$ can be geometrically eliminated, we need to construct a definable multi-function $f$ as described in the theorem.
+\nfp Let $E(p,q)$ be a definable equivalence relation that satisfies the assumptions of the theorem.
+To prove that $E(p,q)$ can be eliminated, we need to construct a definable multi-function $f$ as described in the theorem.
 First, in theorem 3.1 we associated with $E(p,q)$ finitely many rigid or solid limit groups, $Ipr_1,\ldots,Ipr_w$, so that for all but finitely many equivalence classes, and for every pair $(p,q)$ in any of the remaining equivalence classes, there is a rigid or a strictly solid homomorphism from one of these limit groups into the coefficient group $F$, that restricts to a proof that the pair $(p,q)$ is in $E(p,q)$, and the homomorphism does not factor through a free product of limit groups in which $<p>$ is contained in one factor, and $<q>$ is contained in a second factor.

 All our further constructions (of uniformization limit groups) are based on the existence of such homomorphisms, and hence, the finitely many equivalence classes that were singled out by theorem 3.1 are excluded.
 Therefore, to construct the desired multi-function $f$, we need to show that the finite collection of equivalence classes that were singled out in theorem 3.1, is a definable collection.